microsoft/ComplianceCxE/docs/playbooks/service-side-auto-labeling.md

 If you are unsure of what data to protect or how to get started, look at our provided Financial, Medical and Health, and Privacy templates.
 These provide a great baseline of sensitive information types to protect given different regulations and industries.
 You can customize these templates to add more sensitive information types you are concerned with.

-Named entities recognition (NER), which is something we are doing right now in private preview, allows you to be able to identify entities like physical address, names, and more with other sensitive information types to be more confident that it is something you are looking for.
+Named entities recognition (NER) allows you to be able to identify entities like physical address, names, and more with other sensitive information types to be more confident that it is something you are looking for.
 This works great to reduce false positives.

 As you get more advanced or have more business use cases, you can also explore things like exact data matching which looks at your specific customer data that you are passing in detects and labels for this customer's information.
 This is a more complex process that requires more time to configure and execute but can bring your false positive rates to near zero allowing you to be more assertive with auto-labeling policies.